MinimalistTraveler/blog-site/README.md

 # Blog App Version 1

 - Note: This app is still in development right now and there could be some minor bugs that may appear.
-Don't be alarmed if it happens as it will be ironed out on the upcomming updates.
-Also expect a few changes to happen in the comming days as this isn't the final release.
+Don't be alarmed if it happens as it will be ironed out on the upcoming updates.
+Also expect a few changes to happen in the coming days as this isn't the final release.

 ## Features Server Side